Being a Testimony

 A Change of Heart and Life

 Now, remember that I was a “good” Christian: I had done, and was doing, all the “right” things.
 I had all the knowledge of Christianity.
 I knew, read and taught the Bible.
 I went to church regularly, as well as many other meetings, and we were leaders in the church.
 But then God began to open my eyes… and I saw things I’d never seen before.
 God is always after truth and reality, and truth and reality is what He required from me.
-I saw the truth: that I was rotten to the core, and my being good, doing all the right things, and my “righteousness” meant absolutely nothing.
+I saw the truth: that I was rotten to the core, and my being “good”, doing all the “right things”, in other words my “righteousness”, meant absolutely nothing.
 There is only One who perfectly pleases God: His Son.
 I cried many tears because I saw how self-sufficient and proud I had been.

 Now, you may think that isn’t very bad.
 That’s not as bad as being a “real” prostitute or drug dealer, you may say… Well, let me ask you this: which is more important in terms of eternity; your physical life or your spiritual life?